 Did you know?

-The EUR/GBP currency pair is often referred to by forex traders as trading the “chunnel.”
+The EUR to GBP currency pair is often referred to by forex traders as trading the “Chunnel.”
+It refers to the Channel Tunnel that connects Great Britain with Europe.

 When transferring money internationally, do your research to ensure that your money goes further in an exchange.
 With Brexit and other current events, the British economy is shaky — which could mean a better deal when converting your euros to pounds.